ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_materialdata.md

 #### *property* material

-Material of the fabric
+Material of the fabric.

 <a id="compolyx.Fabric.serialize"></a>

 #### serialize()

-Serialize to Python string
+Serialize to Python string.

 <a id="compolyx.Fabric.thickness"></a>

 #### *property* thickness

-Thickness of fabric
+Thickness of fabric.

 <a id="compolyx.Fabric.update_plot"></a>

 #### update_plot()

-Updates the 2D plot
+Updates the 2D plot.

-Note: The coupling effect is always neglected (which is anyway 0 for a single fabric)
+Note: The coupling effect is always neglected (which is anyways 0 for a single fabric).

 <a id="stackup"></a>